 Challenges in Validating HDMI Protocol

 An HDMI technology provider needs to comply with the HDMI specification provided by the HDMI/MHL consortium.
-The HDMI/MHL protocol analysis software embeds the HDMI1.4a and MHL 2.0 Compliance Test procedure, ensuring dependable results.
-There is a number of tests to be carried out at the protocol layer.
+The HDMI/MHL protocol analysis software embeds the HDMI1.4a and MHL 2.0 Compliance Test procedure, ensuring dependable results..
+There are number of tests to be carried out at the protocol layer.
 This test requires complex measurement techniques using dedicated HDMI/MHL protocol analyzers.
 These instruments offer engineers visibility into the logic state of the signal without correlation to the clock and data.
-Many times, protocol irregularities are hidden in the electrical signals in the Phy layer and logical layer.
+Many times, protocol irregularities are hidden in the electrical signals in Phy layer and logical layer.